TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+## Update: 19th August 2021

+Added `transposeArray` to pivot the rows with columns of a 2D array.

 ### Update: 11th August 2021